future4code/lamarr-Glhazyanno-Braga/modulo3/estados-insta4-2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## SURGE DO PROJETO

+bored-sleet.surge.sh

 ## Available Scripts

 In the project directory, you can run:

-## SURGE DO PROJETO
-ASLDJ HAOSD JOAJD
 ### `yarn start`

 Runs the app in the development mode.<br />